saitaiky/notebook/docs/docs/web-development/kubernetes/architecture/services/index.md

 You **can't** technically create the same pod, or the same service, or the same Deployment, with the same names, **in the same namespace**.
 :::

+### How Services calls DNS name?

+How does each service find out the address of the other ones?
+-   We do not hard-code IP addresses in the code
+-   We do not hard-code FQDNs in the code, either
+-   We just connect to a service name, and container-magic does the rest (And by container-magic, we mean "a crafty, dynamic, embedded DNS server")

+You might wonder in Kubernetes how these things are communicating with each other.

+When you were in Docker containers back with Docker networks, we had not necessarily service names, but they were container names on bridge networks.

+Then if you use Docker Compose or Swarm, those were services.
+They all operated on the names of the services, similar to the name of the container in regular old Docker run.

+In Kubernetes, we have services that again, present us with nice, friendly DNS hostnames.
+Those are stored in **CoreDNS** and it's delivering up the results like a DNS server should.

 ### Service in different namespace

 We can use hostname to access Services but this only works for Services in the same Namespace. e.g. `curl <hostname>`